 - Place sugar and water into a saucepan over medium low heat and stir the until sugar has dissolved.
 If you find sugar crystals forming on the side of the pan, dip a pastry brush in cold water and wipe them away.
 After all of the sugar is completely dissolved, increase the heat to high.

 - Keep an eye on the caramel but do not agitate it.
 This means no stirring.
 Occasionally grab the handle of the pan and swirl the sugar water mixture to ensure it is cooking evenly.
 The color will start to change and darken after 3-5 minutes.
 You want it a dark amber but not burnt.
 When the sugar water mixture has reached the desired color, stir in the butter and heavy cream.
 The mixture will bubble wildly.
 Whisk to combine.
-Set aside to cool for 10 minutes and then stir in the whiskey.
+Set aside to cool for 10 minutes and then stir in the salt and whiskey.